About CORCAN

 Laval, Quebec

 The National Engineering and Technical Support Center (NETSC) plays a key role in offender employment by providing education and training to offenders who can use their new skills and expertise to support CORCAN sales representatives in meeting client design needs and requirements.
-This is achieved through a small team of engineers, designers, and architectural technicians, as well as our talented group of offenders.
+This is achieved through a small team of engineers, designers, and architectural technicians, as well as offenders.

-NETSC staff train offenders using the latest design software, including AutoCAD, to space plan and quote potential jobs that are forwarded to the centre by sales representatives from across the country.
-Over $40 million in furniture quotations are prepared annually.
+NETSC staff train offenders using the latest design software, including AutoCAD, to space plan and quote potential jobs that are forwarded to the centre by sales representatives from across Canada.
+Over $40 million in furniture quotes are prepared annually.

-Offenders are provided the opportunity to work and learn in a creative and challenging work environment, which helps them to obtain and maintain employment after release.
-Offenders who successfully complete their internships with CORCAN at NETSC have a 100% employment rate upon release.
+Offenders are provided the opportunity to work and learn in a creative and challenging work environment, which helps prepare them to obtain and maintain employment after their release to the community.

 CORCAN National Warehouse and Distribution Centre